Professor Martin Lodge

 - 23 June 2006 Bordeaux - presentation of the paper 'Violence in New Zealand Operas' at the journée d'etudes à l'Université de Bordeaux III.

 - 'Voices of the Land: Richard Nunns in conversation with Martin Lodge'.
 Canzona 2006, vol. 27 no. 48 pp.65-69

 - July 2005 Hamburg - presentation of an invited guest lecture on recent developments in New Zealand music, including his own latest work, at the Hochschule für Musik und Theater, Hamburg.

 - John Mansfield Thomson: notes towards a biography.
 Edited by Margaret Clark, with Jim Collinge and Martin Lodge.
 Steele Roberts 2003.

 - Pacific Rock - performing edition, Waiteata Music Press 2005 no.2 ISBN 0-877381-04-7.

-Current doctoral supervisions include projects on composition, cross-cultural composition, New Zealand music history, and composition/performance praxis and context in the work of a selected composer-performer.
+Current doctoral supervisions include projects in composition, New Zealand music history, and composition/performance praxis and context in the work of a selected composer-performer.